maxibide/my-web-development-journey/README.md

 * [22 February, 2021]: Apple Homepage project done.
 I thought that it was going to be a simple and short project, but, oh, that navbar was tricky to do :sweat_smile:

+* [15 March, 2021]: Design Teardown project done.
+Again, another project that at first glance seemed simple and *easy*.
+But of course, *simple* and *easy* are two very different things.
+Lesson learnt.
+I am not a very visual person, so this one took time, but now I have a better insight on what it takes to make a good visual hierarchy, and in turn, a better UX.

 # Projects

 ## The Odin Project